Before your trip, make sure you read up on the essential information for India travel.

 Generally 220V 50Hz AC, though direct current supplies also exist, so check before plugging in.
 Most sockets are triple round-pin (accepting European-size double round-pin plugs).
 British, Irish and Australasian plugs will need an adaptor, preferably universal; American and Canadian appliances will need a transformer too, unless multivoltage.
 Power cuts and voltage variations are very common; voltage stabilizers should be used to run sensitive appliances such as laptops.

-In India, no one goes to the laundry: if they don’t do their own, they send it out to a dhobi.
-Wherever you are staying, there will either be an in-house dhobi, or one very close by to call on.
+Although some hotels have washing machines and independent launderettes are starting to appear, most places still send laundry to a dhobi, either in-house or nearby.
 The dhobi will take your dirty washing to a dhobi ghat, a public clothes-washing area (the bank of a river for example), where it is shown some old-fashioned discipline: separated, soaped and given a damn good thrashing to beat the dirt out of it.
-Then it is hung out to dry in the sun and, once dried, taken to the ironing sheds where every garment is endowed with razor-sharp creases and then matched to its rightful owner by hidden cryptic markings.
-Your clothes will come back from the dhobi absolutely spotless, though this kind of violent treatment does take it out of them: buttons get lost and eventually the cloth starts to fray.
-If you’d rather not entrust your Savile Row made-to-measure to their tender mercies, head instead for the dry-cleaners in large towns.
+Then it is hung out to dry in the sun and taken to the ironing sheds where every garment is endowed with razor-sharp creases and then matched to its rightful owner by hidden cryptic markings.
+Your clothes will come back absolutely spotless, though this kind of violent treatment does take it out of them: buttons get lost and eventually the cloth starts to fray.

 Most stations in India have “cloakrooms” (sometimes called parcel offices) for passengers to leave their baggage.
 These can be extremely handy if you want to go sightseeing in a town and move on the same day.
 In theory, you need a train ticket or Indrail pass to deposit luggage, but staff don’t always ask; they may, however, refuse to take your bag if you can’t lock it.
-Losing your reclaim ticket causes problems; the clerk will be assumed to have stolen the bag if he can’t produce it, so there’ll be untold running around to obtain clearance before you can get your bag without it.
-Make sure, when checking baggage in, that the cloakroom will be open when you need to pick it up.
-The standard charge is currently Rs10 for the first 24 hours, plus Rs15 per day afterwards.
+If you lose your reclaim ticket expect a lot of bureaucracy before you can get your bag back.
+Many cloakrooms in large stations operate 24 hours but smaller ones may not.
+The standard charge is currently ₹15 for the first 24 hours, plus ₹20 per day afterwards.

 Getting good maps of India, in India, can be difficult.
 The government – in an archaic suspicion of cartography, and in spite of clear coverage of the country on Google – forbids the sale of detailed maps of border areas, which includes the entire coastline.